louisaxel-ambroise/epcis/README.md

 [![.NET](https://github.com/FasTnT/epcis-ef-core/actions/workflows/dotnet.yml/badge.svg)](https://github.com/FasTnT/epcis-ef-core/actions/workflows/dotnet.yml)

 # [EPCIS](https://fastnt.github.io/)
-EF Core version of EPCIS repository

-FasTnT EPCIS is a lightweight GS1 EPCIS 1.2 repository written in C# using .NET 6 and backed using EntityFramework Core.
+FasTnT EPCIS is a lightweight GS1 EPCIS 1.2 and 2.0 repository written in C# using .NET 6 and backed using EntityFramework Core.

 There is a [sandbox](https://fastnt.github.io/sandbox.html) available if you want to quickly test this repository capabilities.